-At its core, the Gremlin Windows Agent is simple to use service that is straightforward to install and configure on your Windows machines, making them easy to discover, visualize and target for running chaos experiments using our intuitive web app or our easy to use API.
+At its core, the Gremlin Windows agent is a simple to use service that is straightforward to install and configure on your Windows machines, making them easy to discover, visualize and target for running chaos experiments using our intuitive web app or our easy to use API.
 You can install the agent on as many machines as needed so that you can visualize all of your infrastructure and choose either specific ones to run experiments on, or set a percentage of targets randomly chosen to impact.

 We simplified the process of representing your infrastructure landscape in the Gremlin UI so that you can focus on running Chaos Experiments to learn how your Windows system behaves under various failure scenarios.